Selective Population Protocols: Abstract

 \section{Abstract}

-The model of {\em population protocols} provides a universal platform to study distributed processes driven by pairwise interactions of anonymous agents.
-Pairs of agents are drawn uniformly at random from a large population by the {\em random scheduler}.
-Each interacting pair is formed of the {\em initiator} and the {\em responder}.
-On the conclusion of such interaction the states of the two agents are modified according to the predefined {\em transition function}, i.e., a set of rules underpinning the considered process.
-The state space $S$ of agents is fixed and the size of the population $n$ is not known, i.e., not hard-coded in the transition function.
-The {\em time complexity} of population protocols refers to the number of interactions required to reach a final configuration.
-More recently, the focus is on the {\em parallel time} defined as the time complexity divided by $n,$ where a given protocol is {\em efficient} if it stabilises in parallel time $O(\mbox{poly}\log n)$.
+The model of population protocols provides a universal platform to study distributed processes driven by pairwise interactions of anonymous agents.
+While population protocols present an elegant and robust model for randomized distributed computation, their efficiency wanes when tackling issues that require more focused communication or the execution of multiple processes.
+To address this issue, we propose a new, selective variant of population protocols by introducing a partition of the state space and the corresponding conditional selection of responders.
+We demonstrate on several examples that the new model offers a natural environment, complete with tools and a high-level description, to facilitate more efficient solutions.

-Among computational deficiencies of such protocols are depleting fraction of {\em meaningful interactions} closing in on the final stabilisation (suppressing parallel efficiency), computation power of constant-space population protocols limited to semi-linear predicates in Presburger arithmetic (reflecting on time-space trade offs), and indefinite computation (impacting multi-stage protocols).
-With these deficiencies in mind, we propose a new {\em selective} variant of population protocols by imposing an elementary structure on the state space, together with a conditional choice of the responder during random interacting pair selection.
-We show that such protocols are capable of computing functions more complex than semi-linear predicates, i.e., beyond Presburger arithmetic.
-We provide the first non-trivial study on median computation (in population protocols) in a comparison model where the operational state space of agents is fixed and the transition function decides on the order between (potentially large) hidden keys associated with the interacting agents.
-We show that computation of the median of $n$ numbers requires $\Omega(n)$ parallel time and the problem can be solved in $O(n\log n)$ parallel time in expectation and whp in standard population protocols.
-Finally, we show $O(\log^4 n)$ parallel time median computation in selective population protocols.
+In particular, we provide fixed-state stable and efficient solutions to two central problems: leader election and majority computation, both with confirmation.
+This constitutes a separation result, as achieving stable and efficient majority computation requires $\Omega(\log n)$ states in standard population protocols, even when the leader is already determined.
+Additionally, we explore the computation of the median using the comparison model, where the operational state space of agents is fixed, and the transition function determines the order between (arbitrarily large) hidden keys associated with interacting agents.
+Our findings reveal that the computation of the median of $n$ numbers requires $\Omega(n)$ time.
+Moreover, we demonstrate that the problem can be solved in $O(n\log n)$ time, both in expectation and with high probability, in standard population protocols.
+In contrast, we establish that a feasible solution in selective population protocols can be achieved in $O(\log^4 n)$ time.